learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 1.md

 # Question 5: Negating FOL statements

 >[!Purpose]
 > Play around with FOL statements!
-It's important to know how to manipulate them for writing proofs.
+It's important to know how to manipulate them for writing proofs (later on).

 Consider the following first order logic statements: